Alderr/mailbox-frontend/README.md

 # Mailbox - Frontend

-Mailbox is a email marketing tool!
+Mailbox is an email marketing tool!
 You send emails to subscribers with campaigns.

 ## Usage